gorsnehal/RoboND-Term1-P4-DeepLearning/Project_Writeup.md

 Below I'm describing how I tuned different parameters
 1. Steps per epoch, validation step & workers I kept the default values
 2. Batch size kept as per database size
-3. First version of the network (as shown above), trained with 32 filters at first convolution & sucessive convolution increased depth 64 -> 128 -> 256.
+3. First version of the network (as shown above), trained with 32 filters at first convolution & successive convolution increased depth 64 -> 128 -> 256.
 With this network best score, I got is around 0.4
 4. Since errors on smaller size objects (hero & other objects) were high, I made following changes
    a.
 Added `more images` with very far hero & other pedestrians
    b.
 I added `more filters` to capture more variation / features, making it four times (in 2 steps) the first version. with         this depths of the network (Encoder part) became 128 -> 256 -> 512 -> 1024.
 With this network, I got score around 0.457